About this course

 - Utilitarianism and its application to animal experimentation and nuclear weapons

 A minimum of 5 GCSEs at Grade A* - C including English Language and Maths.
-Interview.
 Individual subjects may require higher grades.

 Teaching and assessment